This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Evaporator – 1”.

 d) atmospheric pressure decreases

-Explanation: Humidity is the amount of water vapor present in air.
+Explanation: Humidity is the amount of water vapor present in the air.
 The air around us cannot hold more than a definite amount of water vapor at a given temperature.
 If the amount of water in air is already high, the rate of evaporation decreases.

 a) Temperature of liquid